BlankRH/DABAC/README.md

 After generating the client, put the client info to the "Droit/auth/providers_config.py".

-To test the policy which require attributes from third parties, you should ensure that "test_user" has such attributes in the database (manually insert before access).
+To test the policy which require attributes from third parties, you should ensure that the current user (e.g., "test_user") has such attributes in the database (manually insert before access).

 ## Acknowledgement
 We would like to thank Yifan for his valuable input and contribution on the implementation of this  prototype.